How to Buy an Ethically-Sourced Diamond

-In January 2003, forty nations signed ‘The Kimberley Process’ – an effort to stem the flow of conflict diamonds.
+In January 2003, forty nations signed “The Kimberley Process’ – a global effort to stem the flow of conflict diamonds.
 The Kimberley Process has been continually refined and improved since then.
 So, your first line of defense in your quest for a conflict-free diamond is a diamond grading report asserting such.

 The Kimberley Process, like any commercial regulation, can have loopholes and minor failures.
 If you want absolute assurances that the diamond you are purchasing was not part of a scheme that funded terrorism or “blood diamonds,” unfortunately no recently-mined diamond qualifies.
 Every diamond-producing and diamond-cutting country has measurable issues with diamond smuggling, money-laundering, or Kimberley Process fraud.
 [FATF Report, “Money Laundering and Terrorist Financing through Trade in Diamonds,” October 2013.]

 This landscape of mined diamond ethics is ever-shifting.
 For instance, the embargo on Russian diamonds in response to the invasion of Ukraine forced many NGOs to apply an additional layer of vigilance above and beyond existing Kimberley Process limitations.

 According to that same report, the nations most likely to be a source of conflict-free diamonds are South Africa and Canada.
 Again, these sources are “most likely” conflict-free.

 100% Assurance of a Diamond Being Conflict Free?

 So how can you buy a diamond today and be 100% assured of its conflict-free status?
 Luckily, there are multiple options: antique, upcycled, and some estate diamonds all qualify as conflict-free.
 As a bonus… no additional mining need occur to acquire them!

 Antique Diamonds are the Easiest Option for Conflict Free Diamonds